KaiAragaki/insulinReader/README.md

 # insulinReader

 ## Description
-Takes in a plate reader file, wrangles it, then spits out some bar graphs
+Takes in a plate reader file, wrangles it, then spits out some charts

 ## Requirements
 - Tidyverse